 Using the table below, Account 1 is constrained in us-west-1a, yet Account 2 is unconstrained in the same availability zone.

 How do constrained availability zones affect the RI Planner?

 - Buying recommendations are not affected by a constrained availability zone, as you can have an account that is not constrained in any given availability zone.

 - Modifications are affected, as they need to remain in the same account that purchased them.
 As such, the RI Planner should not make modification suggestions that increase capacity.

-Alternatively, you could share a CSV file, listing only those accounts that are constrained in an availability zone.
-Note, once an account has been marked as constrained in a particular availability zone, Cloudability will treat it as constrained up until Customer Success receives another CSV indicating otherwise (see table above).
+Alternatively, you could share a .csv file, listing only those accounts that are constrained in an availability zone.
+Note, once an account has been marked as constrained in a particular availability zone, Cloudability will treat it as constrained up until Customer Success receives another .csv indicating otherwise (see table above).

-**Important Reminder: Cloudability does not support AWS China, India, or AWS GovCloud.
+IMPORTANT: Cloudability does not support AWS China, India, or AWS GovCloud.